KDlamini/hyperiondev-cr-test/Section A/Option 3: Ruby Task/Review.md

 ### Efficiency
 > I like your minimalist approach in reversing the the number in order to compare it with the input.
 However, the is a way you can improve the code between `line 11` and `line 19` in order to reduce [time complexity](https://www.mygreatlearning.com/blog/why-is-time-complexity-essential/#:~:text=Time%20complexity%20is%20defined%20as,of%20code%20in%20an%20algorithm.) and avoid runtime errors caused by infinite loops.

+- The solution has a time complexity of O(log10(x)), where x is the input integer.
+This is because for each iteration of the while loop, we divide x by 10 and reduce its number of digits by one.

-There are several Ruby methods you case use to reverse the number in just one line of code.
+There are several Ruby methods you can use to reverse the number in just one line of code and ultimately improving the time complexity and space complexity of the solution.
 Kindly consider the following line of code:

 ```
 reversed = x.to_s.split('').reverse().join('').to_i